gabrielbastoos/gabrielbastoos/README.md

 - 🌱 I’m currently working on [Flori Tech](https://flori.tech)

-- 🔭 I’m also working on [LNDC laboratory](https://github.com/lndc-end)

 - 💬 Ask me about **Development PCB as Arduino and NodeMCU, back-end developing and hardware designing**

 - 📫 How to reach me **gabriel.bastos@poli.ufrj.br**